nemocrys/emissivity-measurement/README.md

 The following files are used to change the devices and measurement settings:

 - settings.txt can be used to specify the temperature setpoints, at which measurements will be made.
-At each step, the script will then steer the heating plate until the probe has reached the desired temperature, within a given threshold.
+At each step, the script will then steer the heating plate until the sample has reached the desired temperature, within a given threshold.
 - Config.yml entails the connection information and parameters of the various devices.

 More details about the script, functions and the user interface can be found [here](https://github.com/nemocrys/exp-T-control).